Priyanshsao-web/Rural-Digitalization/README.md

  🧠 Learning & Content Access
 - Interactive modules and digital lessons accessible on low-bandwidth connections.
-- Audio-visual learning support for enhanced comprehension.
+- Audio-visual learning support for visual impered students and with voice command.
 - Offline caching of essential content for areas with weak internet connectivity.

  🧑‍🏫 Teacher Dashboard